 It is (or was) used to treat a wide range of disorders, including insomnia, depression, anxiety etc etc.

 The mechanism of action is unknown - and several recent studies have found that it's ineffective for almost all of the conditions which it has traditionally been used to treat.
-It may have some benefit for treating source )but clear evidence for its effectiveness is lacking (
+It may have some benefit for treating Cochrane Database of Systematic Reviews )but clear evidence for its effectiveness is lacking (ref.

 Also see :and

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !